oriolsubirana/oriolsubirana/content/me.md

 # About me

 Hi, my name is Oriol Subirana.
-I'm a Senior software engineer from Barcelona with more than 8 years of experience as a professional developer.
+I'm a Senior software engineer from Barcelona with more than 10 years of experience as a professional developer.
 My main experience is based in Java & Kotlin and Spring framework but I'm working also on frontend world with React and Angular.
-In addition, I'm also passionate about DevOps environment such as Automation, CI/CD, Containerization and Cloud.
+In addition, I'm also passionate about DevOps culture such as Automation, CI/CD, Containerization and Cloud.

+In the last years I have been facing my professional career in management and leadership.
+This allows me to help other engineers grow and lead teams in the development of new products, solutions and processes.

 I always like to work on agile and ambitious projects surrounded by the greatest professionals to transform ideas into realities.
 As a good software freak, one of my goals is to achieve the highest quality in my code, so I'm always looking to improve my skills taking courses, reading books and attending to all kinds of software conferences.